nicolacarys/forget-me-not/README.md

 # Forget Me Not
-## An experimental birthday countdown clock
+## An experimental birthday countdown app

 This is a component-based exercise in JS and jQuery skills development, based around the idea of creating a birthday countdown app.